nkrijnen/workshop-accelerate-2023-05/README.md

 Tip: the Koans run tests to validate your solution, in some cases it can be insightful to take a peek at the [sourcecode for those tests](https://github.com/Kotlin/kotlin-koans/tree/master/test) to understand what is going on.

-## Look forward to the workshop

-Most important is to look forward to learning new things and maybe even share your own knowledge with other people during the workshop.

-See you there!